All Episodes

 Absolutely right.

-They wanted to go and do some geolo uh what do you call it, geolocating of the phones to see if Hunter really was with his father that day, and they were blocked from doing it, they were blocked from search warrants of Joe Biden's property where Hunter had been living, etc.
+They wanted to go and do some geo, what do you call it, geolocating of the phones to see if Hunter really was with his father that day.

 If you read the indictment in California, 2014 and 2015 are part of the evidence.

-So that will be very, very damaging to Joe Biden if this case goes ahead, which I doubt, uh near weeks before the election.
+So that will be very, very damaging to Joe Biden if this case goes ahead, which I doubt, near weeks before the election.

-But you know, Hunter Biden is a spoiled brat and he does what he wants.
+But, you know, Hunter Biden is a spoiled brat and he does what he wants.

-All right, quick break, right back more with Miranda Devine, author of the bestseller of the laptop from Hell, and your calls coming up 800-941 Sean as we continue.
+All right, quick freak, right back more with Miranda Devine, author of the bestseller, The Laptop from Hell.

-I'm Mary Catherine Hammond.
+Hey there, I'm Mary Catherine Howe.

 And I'm Carol Markowitz.